Symphony-DAS/symphony-docs/Set-the-Simulation-for-a-DAQ-Controller.md

 ```

 ### Step 2: Set the simulation for the controller
-You set the simulation for a simulation controller by setting its "simulationRunner" property to a [function handle](https://www.mathworks.com/help/matlab/matlab_prog/creating-a-function-handle.html) of a simulation function.
+You set the simulation for a simulation controller by setting its "simulation" property to a desired `Simulation`.

-Add an additional line after instantiating the simulation controller (i.e. `daq = HekaSimulationDaqController`) and set its "simulationRunner" property to a function handle of the ["demo" simulation function](Write-a-Simulation.md).
+Add an additional line after instantiating the simulation controller (i.e. `daq = HekaSimulationDaqController`) and set its "simulation" property to an instance of the ["Demo" simulation](Write-a-Simulation.md).

 ```matlab
 classdef Demo < symphonyui.core.descriptions.RigDescription